primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

-  the row with primary key "5" from the ``employee`` table, and in the course of our work a concurrent transaction updates the ``emp_name`` column from "Ed" to "Edward", when we re-SELECT this row, we will still see the value "Ed" - that is, the value of this row remains consistent from the first time we read it on forward.
+  the row with primary key "5" from the ``employee`` table, and in the course of our work a concurrent transaction updates the ``emp_name`` column from "Ed" to "Edward", when we re-SELECT this row, we will still see the value "Ed" - that is, the value of this row remains consistent from the first time we read it forward.
   If we ourselves attempt to update the row again, we may be subject to a conflict when we attempt to commit the transaction.